sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/4500 - field-order.md

 }
 ```

-In which case Sensible extracts by default in the following order:
+In this case, Sensible extracts by default in the following order:

 1. Run fields array.
 2. Run computed fields, which transform fields output:
    1. Run all computed fields that aren't Suppress Output methods.
    2. Run Suppress Output fields.

 3. Run sections (“documents inside documents”).
-Cordons off a document range and extract fields or computed fields from it independently.
+Sensible cordons off a document range and extract fields or computed fields from it independently.
 Suited to complex repeating data.

-4. Return all fields, computed fields, and sections
+4. Return all fields, computed fields, and sections.

 Configurable extraction order
 ----